The Tongariro Alpine Crossing in New Zealand – “Best Day Hike”.

 After several weeks of hot, dry Summer sun, the rains came to interrupt play.
-Typically, this coincided with our arrival at Whakapapa, the mountain village at the heart of Tongariro National Park and gateway to New Zealand’s “Best Day Hike”-The Tongariro Alpine Crossing.
+Typically, this coincided with our arrival at Whakapapa, the mountain village at the heart of Tongariro National Park and gateway to the New Zealand “Best Day Hike”- The Tongariro Alpine Crossing.

 Undeterred, all we could do was wait.
 The previous year, we’d missed the window of opportunity by a few days.
 The cold air had set in and with it, our cold feet chose to leave the long mountain trek for another time.
 This would prove a wise move, as this is no walk in the park, even on the best of days.

-At 12 miles in length or 19.4km, The Tongariro Alpine Crossing, is not only a big day out, it’s also high.
-Climbing 750m from the start, to the landmark Red Crater, it descends 700m to the finish on the opposite side, at Ketetahi Road.
+At 12 miles in length or 19.4km, The Tongariro Alpine Crossing in the North Island of New Zealand is not only a big day out, it’s also high.
+Climbing 750m from the start, to the landmark Red Crater, it descends 700m to the finish on the opposite side at Ketetahi Road.

 As the weather closed in, we checked the prognosis with the National Park Visitor Centre, in Whakapapa villlage.
 With a window of reprieve set to come in a few days later, we retreated over to Taupo, about an hour’s drive away.